-- In conducting any empty chair debate, the League should maintain, to the extent practicable, the debate format.
+- In conducting an empty chair debate, the League should maintain, to the extent practicable, the debate format.
 The League must prevent the debate from turning into a candidate appearance that has the look, feel and content of a campaign rally for the only candidate attending the debate.
 The moderator and other panelists, therefore, should ask nonpartisan questions, the length of the candidate's response should be limited, and the moderator and other panelists may ask probing questions and follow-up questions.

 Use the following checklist to set and apply criteria for determining candidates' eligibility to participate in a debate.
 These criteria are particularly helpful for local candidate forums.

 a.
-Define the organization's goal for sponsoring the debate—i.e., educating voters about candidates' views on issues and stimulating voter interest and participation in the election.
+Define the organization's goal for sponsoring the debate -- i.e., educating voters about candidates' views on issues and stimulating voter interest and participation in the election.

 b.
 Develop criteria that:

-a. implement the debate goal
+- implement the debate goal

-b. are nonpartisan, fair, impartial and clear
+- are nonpartisan, fair, impartial and clean

-c. can be applied objectively
+- can be applied objectively

 c.
 Adopt the criteria before any candidates have been invited.
 At the beginning of a League Board’s term, the criteria should be adopted as an official action.